Chinese property sector crisis (2020–present): 2000s and 2010s

+"Three red lines" rule, 2020

+In 2020, Chinese Communist Party (CCP) general secretary Xi Jinping's leadership started to tighten the real estate market based on the principle that "houses are for living, not for speculation."
+He had previously made this statement during the 19th CCP Congress and it became the basis of the three red lines rule.
+The rule regulated the leverage taken on by developers, limiting their borrowing based on the following metrics: debt-to-cash, debt-to-equity, and debt-to-assets.

+Evergrande crossed all three red lines, resulting in a liquidity crisis and its later insolvency.
+Evergrande had leveraged itself heavily before 2020, which meant the three red lines was supposed to have a major impact on their borrowing.
+The Financial Times cited the director of S&P Global Ratings, saying that Evergrande was "so highly leveraged, it's likely to breach all of the alleged thresholds".

+In 2020, many analysts considered Evergrande as "too big to fail."
+It was thought that a Lehman-Brothers–style collapse could have massive consequences on the Chinese economy and the world at large.
+Evergrande's land reserves alone were large enough to house 10 million people in 2020.

 Evergrande's diversification strategy

-Evergrande's land reserves alone were large enough to house 10 million people in 2020.
-However, in the years preceding the 2021 crisis, Evergrande had pursued an aggressive expansion, including ventures in electric vehicles, theme parks, energy, and many other sectors.
+In the years preceding the 2021 crisis, Evergrande had pursued an aggressive expansion, including ventures in electric vehicles, theme parks, energy, and many other sectors.
 These leveraged investments included Ocean Flower Island, a 100 billion RMB (US$15.5 billion) project to build an artificial island on the north shore of Hainan near Yangpu in the South China Sea, plans to spend over 45 billion RMB (US$7 billion) between 2019 and 2021 in electric vehicle development, and ownership of Guangzhou F.C., China's richest football club.

-Wealth management products
+Evergrande wealth management products

-On 21 September 2021, the Financial Times reported that "Evergrande used retail financial investments to plug funding gaps".
-The company raised billions of dollars through wealth management products (WMP) and used the money to plug holes in its own funding and to repay other wealth product investors.
+The Financial Times reported that "Evergrande used retail financial investments to plug funding gaps".
+The company raised billions of dollars through wealth management products and used the money to plug holes in its own funding and to repay other wealth product investors.
 The products sold were highly risky, with an anonymous executive suggesting they were "too risky for retail investors and should not have been offered to them".
-However, they were marketed widely.
+They were marketed widely.
 Evergrande managers, for instance, pressured subordinates to purchase products advertised at over 10% annual return.
 Total WMP liabilities stood at 40 billion RMB in September 2021.